matthewnicotra/cnidofest-website/cnidofest-2022/index.markdown

 2. UC Davis Health employees can display their ID bearing an orange sticker confirming vaccination status or show their Daily Symptom Survey output with proof of a negative COVID-19 test result from the last 72-hours.
 3. Non-affiliate attendees can show:
 - Their CDC Vaccine Card (phone image acceptable) or digital vaccine record from the State of California OR
-- A negative COVID-19 test result from the last 72-hours. (must be a lab/PCR test; home tests/antigen tests are not valid; if offered and proctored by the event, at-door antigen tests are acceptable) OR
+- A negative COVID-19 test result from the last 72-hours. (must be a lab/PCR test; home tests/antigen tests are not valid; if offered and proctored by the event, at-door antigen tests are acceptable)
-- (For international attendees) - Another proof of vaccination that is valid in the country in which you were vaccinated or from which you are traveling.